ontolex/morph/index.md

 <section id="word-formation-rules">

 Another important component of morphological structure is word formation.
-While inflection is concerned with morphologically related forms of the same lexeme(s), word formation is concerned with morphologically related lexemes, focusing on the specific relationships holding between them on the one hand, and on the processes by which derivatives can be obtained from their bases (or from each other) on the other hand.
+While inflection is concerned with morphologically related forms of the same lexeme(s), word formation is concerned with morphologically related lexemes, focusing on the specific relationships between them on the one hand, and on the processes by which derivatives can be obtained from their bases (or from each other) on the other hand.
 Accordingly, at its core, the modelling of word formation in  OntoLex-Morph operates with two main components:

 - word formation **relations** are established between lexical entries that are morphologically related